God's Own Country

-"God's Own Country" is a phrase meaning an area, region or place supposedly favoured by God.
+"God's Own Country" is a phrase meaning a country, region or place supposedly favoured by God or closer to God.

 Australia

 In Australia, the phrase "God's own country" was often used to describe the country in the early 1900s, but it appears to have gradually fallen out of favour, largely to be replaced by "The Lucky Country".
 The phrase "God's Country" is often used to describe Queensland and the Sutherland Shire in southern Sydney.

 Brazil

 The idea of "God's own country", worded as "Deus é brasileiro" (Portuguese: "God is Brazilian"), is a common trope in Brazilian culture to inspire optimism and point out the country has vast resources but faces few natural disasters nor international conflict.
 It is referenced by politicians and artworks, as in the movie God Is Brazilian.

 England

-When used in reference to England, "God's own country" refers to the legend that as a boy Jesus visited England with his great uncle, Joseph of Arimathea.
-The event itself inspired a poem in the preface to William Blake's Milton in 1808.
-The poem "And did those feet in ancient time", was set to music by Sir Hubert Parry in 1916 as a hymn known as "Jerusalem", which has become an unofficial anthem of England.
-The poem asks if Jesus did visit England in ancient times, and in so doing create the New Jerusalem, or heaven in England.

 Surrey

-Another first usage of the term by Edward du Bois was in a poem describing the English county of Surrey in 1839.
-The phrase was also used in its more literal meaning to refer to Heaven, in a poem by Elizabeth Harcourt Rolls Mitchell in 1857.
+Edward du Bois used the phrase in a poem describing the English county of Surrey in 1839.